 Photo: Siza in Venice for Flytographer.
 Tianna captures memories in Venice with Modern Headshot photoshoot.

 No one’s better than a headshot photographer to guide you on the practicalities of where to look, what to do with your hands, and, quite literally, how to put your best foot forward during your headshot session.
-But you can brainstorm ahead.
-Your headshot is a powerful non-verbal form of communication, which means that you’ll talk through your facial expressions, eye contact, and body language.
+But you can brainstorm ahead of time.
+Your headshot is a powerful nonverbal form of communication, which means that you’ll talk through your facial expressions, eye contact, and body language.

-The magic of a modern headshot is that you can loosen up and try different things.
+The magic of a headshot is that you can loosen up and try different things.
 It’s often more like a portrait, and it can even be from your waist up or full-body.
 You don’t have to stand up straight or sit on a chair, although you can.
-Here’s an idea: why not make it more dynamic and walk towards the camera confidently?
+Here’s an idea: Make it more dynamic by walking towards the camera confidently.
 You can also gaze at the camera over your shoulder as you walk past it.
-All-time classics also work, like sitting on the steps looking fabulous or leaning against a parapet.
+Classic poses also work, like sitting on the steps looking fabulous or leaning against a parapet.

 If you have the freedom, you can be silly and do something unconventional, like making a face, laughing with your eyes closed, screaming out loud, and even dancing.
 Sometimes a funny look replaces a perfect smile. 😜